openshift/rosa/README.md

 * [Creating admin users for your cluster](#optional-create-dedicated-and-cluster-admins)
 * [Cleaning up](#next-steps)

-By the end of this guide you will have an Amazon Red Hat OpenShift cluster running in your AWS account.
+By the end of this guide you will have an Red Hat OpenShift Service on AWS cluster running in your AWS account.

 ## Installation prerequisites